 And many have made their way to Ultra HD 4K Blu-ray, too.
-With all major Hollywood studios now supporting the disc (Disney was the last), the title count is now well into three figures, with the likes of Blade Runner 2049, John Wick: Chapter 2, The Greatest Showman, Jack Reacher: Never Go Back and Guardians Of The Galaxy Vol.2 among the latest releases.
+With all major Hollywood studios now supporting the disc (Disney was the last), the title count is now well into three figures, with the likes of Blade Runner 2049, The Greatest Showman, Alita: Battle Angel, Avengers: Endgame and Shazam! among the latest releases.

 There are currently over 40 cinemas in the UK and Ireland that are fitted with Dolby Atmos technology (including the Empire Leicester Square in London) and over 2,700 screens worldwide.
 You can see a full list of Dolby Atmos cinemas on the Dolby website.

-Dolby and Odeon have also opened the first Dolby Cinema in the UK.
-Situated in the newly named Odeon Luxe Leicester Square, sits a brand new 800-seat auditorium, which features no fewer than 400 Dolby Atmos speakers and 'spectacular Dolby Vision technology'.
+Dolby and Odeon have also opened the first Dolby Cinemas in the UK.
+The newly named Odeon Luxe Leicester Square was the first.
+It includes an 800-seat auditorium, which features no fewer than 400 Dolby Atmos speakers and 'spectacular Dolby Vision technology'.
 Pricing starts at around £10 per ticket, rising to £40 for the best seats in the house.

-Dolby Atmos is also now available, via Sky Cinema and the Sky Store, to owners of a Sky Q 2TB box and relevant subscription package.
+A wider selection of Dolby Atmos content is also now available to owners of a Sky Q 2TB box and relevant subscription package via Sky Cinema and the Sky Store.
 And Rakuten is another film rental service providing Atmos content - albeit only to certain LG 4K TVs.

-The Apple TV 4K added support for Atmos back in September.
+The Apple TV 4K also has Atmos support.
 According to Apple, iTunes is set to become home to ‘the largest collection of Dolby Atmos-supported movies anywhere’.

 Away from films, live sports (mostly football) broadcasts are available to subscribers of BT's top-tier Total Entertainment package or Sky Q, and a number of PC and console titles including Gears of War 4, Battlefield 1 and Shadow of the Tomb Raider support Atmos for gaming.